Roland29/aws-certification/dva-c02/otherServerless/README.md

 - Retry
   - ErrorEquals: match a specific kind of error
   - Inter valSeconds: initial delay before retrying
-  - BackoffRate: multiple the delay after each retry
+  - BackoffRate: multiply the delay after each retry
   - MaxAttempts: default to 3, set to 0 for never retried
 - Catch
   - ErrorEquals: match a specific kind of error